 Gov.uk: Business and Self Employed – A-Z extensive host of information, guides, advice and information, well worth a visit.

-Business Toolkit – Vast opportunities to access business guides for any industry/sector, marketing databases, market research tools, funding, legal and company information including credit checks.
+Kent Libraries Business Startup and Growth Resources – Vast opportunities to access business guides for any industry/sector, marketing databases, market research tools, funding, legal and company information including credit checks.
 It’s well worth using the ‘Ask A Kent Librarian’ feature they can access financial, credit and ownership details for all registered UK companies, research market sectors and build lists for your sales and marketing campaign and have access to a whole bank of step by step business guides for any business from gardening to manufacturing.

 The Prince’s Trust – The Prince’s Trust Enterprise programme helps you to explore whether you want to be self-employed, explore the potential of your business idea and more importantly to discover your own potential for success.
 Suitable for anyone aged 18-30 unemployed or working less than 16 hours per week.